Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Slash commands/Disconnect.md

 **Step 1**

-1. Run the "/msteams disconnect" command.
+1. Run the "/msteams-sync disconnect" command.

 **Step 2**

-1. Run the "/msteams disconnect" command when the user is already disconnected.
+1. Run the "/msteams-sync disconnect" command when the user is already disconnected.

 **Expected**

-The user should receive a message that the user is not connected to the MS Teams account.
+The user should receive a message that the user account has been disconnected.
 Also, on step 2, the user should receive an error message that the user is not connected to any MS Teams account.